Earth Talk — new course, group and book

 What is the Hylo group?

 Hylo is a prosocial community platform for purpose-driven groups.
 It is free, open-source, and not-for-profit.
-All the other groups on Hylo are dedicated to regenerative values, and it is stewarded by the Terran Collective dedicated to a regenerative future.
-Earth Talk is a group I’ve set up for this course.
+All the communities on Hylo are dedicated to regenerative values, and it is stewarded by the Terran Collective dedicated to a regenerative future.
+Earth Talk is a community of practice set up for this project.
 After paying your chosen fee, I will send you an invitation link.
 You will need to set up your profile, and then you can also join other open groups and create your own.

 A few more practical points

 Will there be homework on the course?
-Suggested activities will be offered after each workshop for you to use the Delivery Resources.
+Suggested activities will be offered after each workshop so that you can use the Delivery Resources.
 It’s entirely optional.
 There will be no penalties and no certificates.

 As the membership is a one-off cost you can keep taking courses, as long as Earth Talk is a thing.